 This chart was a result of a study in Korea that ranked the best anti-aging creams (including international brands) based on the reduction of fine lines/wrinkles, the level of moisture it provided the skin and user feedback.
 The winners?
 Eucerin's Hyaluron Filler Day Cream ranked first, Missha's Immortal Youth Cream ranked second, and Isa Knox's X2D2 Wrinkle A440 Cream ranked third.

-I've had a lot of success with Missha products, so the despite the cheesy name that claimed to give "immortal youth," I decided to give this one a try.
-It was actually perfect that my friend passed along this article because I was prepping for good picks for the fall/winter curation and I wanted a cream that could really hydrate and help retain the moisture, which is key when dealing with cold winds, dry air and the polar freakin' vortex. *le sigh*
+I've had a lot of success with Missha products, so the despite the cheesy name that claimed to give "immortal youth", I decided to give this one a try.
+It was actually perfect that my friend passed along this article because I was prepping for good picks for the fall/winter curation and I wanted a cream that could really hydrate and help retain the moisture, which is key when dealing with cold winds and dry air.

 The rockstar ingredient in this product is betula alba extract, which is basically sap from a birch tree.
 They use this instead of water because the benefits of the betula alba extract includes vital minerals, sugars, and best of all amino acids.

 If you want a quick refresher on the benefits of amino acids, here it is: Amino acids supply nutrients to nourish the skin, keeping the skin smooth and elastic.